waynodiablo/Oystercard/boris_bikes.md

   let(:bike) { Bike.new }
   let(:holder) { ContainerHolder.new }

-  it "should accept a bike" do
+  it 'should accept a bike' do
     # we expect the holder to have 0 bikes
     expect(holder.bike_count).to eq(0)
     # let's dock a bike into the holder